April 19, 2021

 The kind with the big toothy chrome grille.

 Nearly six minutes of voice-over sets up the opening premise and reminds the viewer this is an ordinary Friday and the incident that unfolds could happen to you.
 Assuming you are a bank teller.
 Sullivan heads up a competent cast with Dorothy Malone, looking quite vibrant and balanced in her natural hair color, Charles McGraw and Don Haggerty.
 In another of his apprehensive, swindler roles, Don Beddoe is responsible for said loophole as the phony, second bank examiner, stealing fifty grand while his accomplice, Mary Beth Hughes, distracts Sullivan at his teller window.
 Sullivan makes a judgment error by not reporting the major shortfall until after the weekend.
 The bank’s bonding agent sends in their investigator, former police detective “McGruff McGraw” who assumes everyone is a liar.
 A guy who hates life in general.
 He will not consider Sullivan might be on the level.
 He tails him everywhere hoping for a slip-up.
-Pretty excruciating to sit through his obstinate character.
+Pretty excruciating to sit through his obstinate, condescending character.

 Everyone at the Hollywood precinct has Sullivan guilty until proven innocent.
-And this was the mid-Twentieth century.
+And this was the mid-twentieth century.
 Many things never change.
 They question Sullivan’s wife, Malone, in the hopes she will reveal any tidbit with which they can “hang” her husband.
 Their barrage of questions is designed to humiliate them—albeit in a private office and not leaked to the press.
 It is soon confirmed there is never a second bank examiner during the annual review.
 A lie detector test provides a ray of hope and Haggerty believes Sullivan.
 McGraw growls.
 He thinks the machine is faulty.
 A waste of time.
 Sullivan obviously had an accomplice, probably a girl.
-The suspect is sent home then fired the next day at work.
-McGraw spreads lies about Sullivan’s “embezzlement” to his new bosses in an effort to keep him from being hired.
+The suspect is sent home and then fired the next day at work.
+McGraw spreads lies about Sullivan’s “embezzlement” to his new bosses to keep him from being hired.
 Their house has to be put on the market.

 Really, you just want McGraw hit by a bus.